 - Eye damage

-If you have risk factors for high blood pressure, it is important to be routinely checked, and if you already have high blood pressure, it is important to be seen by an expert.
+If you have risk factors for high blood pressure, it is important to be checked routinely.
+If you already have high blood pressure, it is important to be seen by an expert.

-For an appointment with a board-certified nephrologist contact Florida Kidney Physicians today or you can request an appointment online.
+For an appointment with a board-certified nephrologist contact Florida Kidney Physicians today.